JiaoXiaoYi/Pregnancy-Management-Applications/README.md

 # Pregnancy-Management-Applications
-User satisfaction analysis of  pregnancy management apps The above is the code of user satisfaction analysis of pregnancy management apps  in mainland China
+User satisfaction analysis of  pregnancy management apps.
+The above is the code of user satisfaction analysis of pregnancy management apps  in mainland China.